Ayush-iitkgp/Ayush-iitkgp.github.io/posts/learnings-from-a-month-of-being-a-tech-lead/index.md

 ** 6. Do not burn yourself**

 It is natural that I wanted to prove that I am fit for the new responsibilities that are assigned to me.
 As a consequence, I started to code and write emails to different stakeholders outside my work hours.
 While I could do it for the first few weeks but I started to burn out after some time.
-My suggestion is accept that it’s exhausting and pace yourself.
+My suggestion is to accept that it’s exhausting and pace yourself.
 Chill, Watch movies, Play Cricket, Work out.
 Find what works for you.
 Get the steam out :-)

 Let me know what you think about my blog, I am looking forward to your suggestions and comments.